 5.2.1.
 URL Referencing the Request Object

 The Client stores the Request Object resource either locally or remotely at a URL the Server can access.
-This is the Request URI, request_uri.
+This URL is the Request URI, request_uri.

 If the Request Object includes requested values for Claims, it MUST NOT be revealed to anybody but the Authorization Server.
 As such, the request_uri MUST have appropriate entropy for its lifetime.
 It is RECOMMENDED that it be removed if it is known that it will not be used again or after a reasonable timeout unless access control measures are taken.